FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_abstracts.md

 ### Dual submission policy

-Since the workshop is non-archival, FoPt invites submissions that may be substantially similar to papers that have previously been published, accepted for publication, or submitted in parallel to a peer-reviewed conference or journal.
+Since the workshop is non-archival, FoPt invites submissions that may be substantially similar to abstracts/papers that have previously been published, accepted for publication, or submitted in parallel to a peer-reviewed conference or journal.
 Submitted abstracts need not be anonymized.

 ## Submission Instructions